Affiliate marketing mistakes. Who hasn't made any?

 Affiliate marketing is one of the many income streams for bloggers and online entrepreneurs.

-Some bloggers are so successful with it that affiliate marketing becomes their main income stream.
+Some bloggers are so successful with it that affiliate marketing becomes their major income stream.

-But if you're struggling to make money with affiliate marketing, you're very likely making some of the following mistakes.
+But if you're struggling to make money with affiliate marketing, you're likely making some of the following affiliate marketing mistakes.

 Before we go any further, do you want to be more productive with your affiliate marketing efforts?
-Then check out my Affiliate Marketing Tracker and Planner here and use coupon code 30MOM50OFF to get your discount.
+Then check out my Affiliate Marketing Tracker and Planner here.

 1. One of the most common affiliate marketing mistakes is starting late

 If you want your blog to be your business, start adding affiliate links to your blog from the beginning.
 There’s no reason to wait.
-Your blog doesn’t need to be perfect and you don’t need to have 100000 visitors for you to start making money.
+Your blog doesn’t need to be perfect and you don’t need to have 100000 visitors for you to start making money through affiliate marketing.

-If you start too late, you’re missing out on money-making opportunities and you’re going to have a headache when you start introducing affiliate marketing links to ALL your earlier posts.
+If you start too late, you’re missing out on money-making opportunities and you’re going to have a headache when you introduce affiliate marketing links to ALL your earlier posts.

 2. Choosing low commission products

-If you want to maximise how much money you make with affiliate marketing, you should look at products that give you a higher commission.
+If you want to maximise how much money you make with affiliate marketing, you must look at products that give you a higher commission.

 For example, Amazon affiliates is one of the most popular affiliate programs.
 It’s easy to apply to, everybody knows Amazon and trust it and people all over the world will be happy buying from Amazon.